amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 3. Click test and enter a search query q={query term}

 ## Limitations

+- This extension does not backfill your ElasticSearch cluster with previous data.
+Want to contribute?
+Leave us a comment or a PR request!
+- Upon the first use of a Lambda function, cold start times in a VPC can be slow.
+Once the Lambda function has been warmed up, performance will improve.
+Consider creating triggers to create your Lambda "warm" for production purposes.

 ## Suggestions

 Have other ideas for extensions we should build?
 Leave a comment on GitHub!